Enjoying our puzzle hints?

 Purple group: BLUE CHARACTERS

-These are all characters that are associated with the color blue, such as Sonic the Hedgehog, Genie from Aladdin, or Gonzo from The Muppets, often having blue as a primary color in their design or personality
+These are all characters that are typically depicted as blue, including Sonic the Hedgehog, Genie from Aladdin, and Gonzo from The Muppets, who are all known for their distinctive blue color.

 Red herrings and trap words explained